dikortis/LetsTalkETC/Episodes/Episode_9.md

 # Let's Talk ETC: Conversation With Alan McSherry.
 **Carlo Vicari:**
-hi everybody welcome to another episode let's talk e.t.c I missed you guys the last few weeks we haven't been able to coordinate the show I've been over in
+hi everybody welcome to another episode let's talk ETC I missed you guys the last few weeks we haven't been able to coordinate the show I've been over in
 Japan for the time difference is a